Answers to Frequently Asked Questions concerning Student Disability Services (SDS) are listed below.

-If you think that you have an undiagnosed learning disability, you should contact the Student Disability Services (SDS) Office for an appointment.
+If you think that you have an undiagnosed learning disability, you should contact Student Disability Services (SDS) for an appointment.
 The college does not provide diagnostic services.
-However, the SDS staff can assist you in accessing support services and help you to decide whether you should pursue formal testing.
+However, Student Disability Services staff can assist you in accessing support services and help you to decide whether you should pursue formal testing.

 Who are the Student Disability Services (SDS) staff, and how can I contact them?